 The H8000 is loaded with features that put it in a class by itself.
-It has eight AES/EBU digital inputs and outputs, eight ADAT digital inputs and outputs, two S/P DIF digital inputs and outputs, and two analog inputs and outputs.
+It has eight AES/EBU digital inputs and outputs (four in the H8000A model), eight ADAT digital inputs and outputs, two S/P DIF digital inputs and outputs, and two analog inputs and outputs (four in the H8000A model).
 Routing among them is very flexible!
 The H8000 houses two independent signal processors, each having eight inputs and eight outputs (imaginatively dubbed "DSP A" and "DSP B").
 The two processors can be run in parallel, in series, or in any mutant variation thereof.
 In addition, the H8000 can run "monolithic programs" that use the processing resources of both DSP A and B to run just one large program.